 African violet leaves and flowers turn leggy if they are in too much shade or the temperature is below 60°F (16°C)

-Do not place African violets in direct sunlight as this can scorch the leaves.
-My African violets grow very well in a light bathroom that has frosted glass to disperse any intense sunlight.
+My own African violets grow very well in a light bathroom that has frosted glass to disperse any intense sunlight.

-African Violet Not Flowering
+Why is My African Violet Not Flowering?

 Low humidity and frequent repotting or movement of the plant can also cause stress that interferes with flowering.

-Bright light is the most important factor for stimulating flowers so ideally place it in the brightest room of your house for good flowering.
+Bright light is the most important factor for stimulating flowers, so ideally, place it in the brightest room of your house for good flowering.

 Key Takeaways:

 - Limp, wilting leaves indicate that the African violet is dying because of cold temperatures and overwatering.
 African violets need the top inch of soil to dry between bouts of watering and warm temperatures.
-If the potting soil is too damp and cold the African violet develops crown rot and dies back.
+If the potting soil is too damp and cold, the African violet develops crown rot and dies back.

-- To revive a dying African violet, recreate the conditions of its natural habitat by locating the plant a warm, humid room with stable temperature and bright indirect and only water with tepid water when the top inch of soil feels dry.
+- To revive a dying African violet, recreate the conditions of its natural habitat by locating the plant in a warm, humid room with stable temperature and bright indirect and only water with tepid water when the top inch of soil feels dry.